 - Committee Member, Staff Equity, Diversity & Wellbeing Committee, Melbourne Law School

 - Fellow, Institute for International Law and the Humanities, Melbourne Law School

-- Affiliate, Centre for Law, Arts and the Humanities, The Australian National University
+- Affiliate, Centre for Law, Arts and the Humanities, College of Law and College of Arts and Social Sciences, Australian National University

 - Member, Law, Literature and the Humanities Association of Australasia

 - Member, Law and Society Association of Australia and New Zealand